 One thing I love about this military backpack is that it features a detachable daypack.
 This is particularly useful for long expeditions – some days you will want to go on a quick hike outside the camp, but without carrying a 70-liter backpack on your shoulders.
 With the detachable daypack, you can only take the essentials with you, and leave all the heavy stuff at camp.

-Additionally, both the daypack and the big backpack body feature multiple MOLLE panels on the front and sides, so you can have all the bulky stuff easily accessible.
+Additionally, both the daypack and the big backpack body feature multiple MOLLE webbing panels on the front and sides, so you can have all the bulky stuff easily accessible.
 And there are loads of internal and external compartments on both packs, for easy organization of all your belongings.

 The Sergeant military backpack is a great mid-range option.
 It’s not a cheap pack, but it is not very expensive either, and it performs remarkably well for the price.
 This backpack is made from 1050D ballistic nylon, for excellent durability, tear and water resistance.

-This backpack has one roomy main compartment with a padded laptop sleeve, and a secondary front compartment with an internal MOLLE panel.
+This backpack has one roomy main compartment with a padded laptop sleeve, and a secondary front compartment with an internal MOLLE webbing.
 There’s also a hidden hydration compartment behind the backpanel, as well as two smaller zippered pockets on the front.
 Overall, it should be really easy to keep your gear organized in this backpack, thanks to the abundance of internal and external pockets.

 It is also a comfortable backpack to wear, what with the internal frame and thick padding in the backpanel.
 The shoulder straps are covered with breathable mesh for great ventilation, and the pack features a sternum strap and a hip belt that ensure it will stay in place.
 The only downside is that the backpanel itself is not ventilated, but that shouldn’t be a huge problem.